-East Los Angeles College will document each test by recording a description of the test, the date the test was held, the time the test started and ended, and whether the test was announced or unannounced.
-Copies of test documentation are available from Administrative Services (G1-314).
+East Los Angeles College - SGEC will document each test by recording a description of the test, the date the test was held, the time the test started and ended, and whether the test was announced or unannounced.
+Copies of test documentation are available from Administrative Services (G1-314) on the Monterey Park campus.
 Test documents will be retained for seven years from the date of the test.